Celebrating 10 years of restoring our waterways!

 We have two programs at Fish For Garbage: Waterway Cleanups and our Watershed Education Program.

-At Fish For Garbage, we believe that education is the foundation for long-term environmental stewardship.
-This year, we proudly published our very first Activity Book for Children, designed to help young learners understand why clean waterways matter and how they can help protect them.
+At Fish For Garbage, we believe education is the foundation for long-term environmental stewardship.
+Through our youth initiatives — the FFG Kids Club (the Raccoons) and our Activity Book for Children — we help young learners understand why clean waterways matter and how they can play a role in protecting them.

-By making learning fun and accessible, we’re inspiring the next generation to care for our waterways — one curious kid at a time.
+By making education engaging and accessible, we’re inspiring the next generation to care for our waterways — one curious kid at a time.
+Small paws.
+Big impact.

 Our operations and programming requires annual and recurring purchases such as equipment, materials, insurance, and permitting fees.
 We’re always looking for sponsors, partners, and in-kind donations.